Swarm Settings Asset¶

 Importance LOD¶

 The Importance LOD system classifies every active agent into one of three tiers each reclassify pass: Full (near the target and within budget), Reduced (visible or mid-range), and Cheap (distant or off-screen).
-Later passes use the tier to decide how often to run work like Personal Space, Approach And Surround, and ground probes.
+Later passes use the tier to decide how often to run work like Personal Space, Approach & Press, and ground probes.

 Core classification¶